modir/using-laminas-framework-book/version2/docs/intro.md

 The source code of Laminas Framework is stored in GitHub [repositories](https://github.com/laminas).
 There is a separate repository per each Laminas component.

-I> In most cases you won't need to get the code of Laminas Framework manually.
+> In most cases you won't need to get the code of Laminas Framework manually.
-I> Instead, you will install it with Composer dependency manager.
-We will I> become familiar with Composer later in a chapter called [Laminas Skeleton Application](#skeleton).
+> Instead, you will install it with Composer dependency manager.
+We will
+> become familiar with Composer later in a chapter called [Laminas Skeleton Application](#skeleton).

 ### Coding Standards